Home » Recipes » Best Condiments for a Charcuterie Board

 The French word charcuterie actually refers to meats arranged on a platter.
 In fact, when I spent 3 days in Rome, I found many places had separate menus for meats and cheeses.

-It’s only in recent years that charcuterie has come to mean beautiful wood boards piled high with gourmet aged meats, a variety of cheeses, fresh fruit, condiments, along with a sliced baguette.
+It’s only in recent years that charcuterie has come to mean beautiful wood boards piled high with gourmet aged meats, a variety of cheeses, fresh fruit, and condiments, along with a sliced baguette.

 In reality, a cheese plate is not charcuterie, but let’s face it, it’s a fun word to say!

 Charcuterie has become so popular that some restaurants have entire sections of their menu dedicated to it.
-In fact, when I visted Hotel Xcaret in Riviera Maya, their brunch features an entire room of charcuterie!
+In fact, when I visted Hotel Xcaret in Riviera Maya, their brunch featured an entire room of charcuterie!

 Serving charcuterie is one of the easiest ways to serve appetizers, and it pairs perfectly with red wine.
 My husband and I often make a charcuterie board for our main course for dinner.